-- It is used in the salt industry to synthesise sodium and potassium iodate to increase the iodine content in the salt.
+- It is used in the salt industry to synthesize sodium and potassium iodate to increase the iodine content in the salt.

 - In analytical chemistry, it is used as a strong acid.

-- It is used as a standardized solution for both weak as well as the strong acid.
+- It is used as a standardized solution for both weak and the strong acid.